adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-semantic-class-names.md

     </div>

 These class names are specific and coupled to the module.
 This is good because we can apply styling to this form without affecting the others.

-But, if we wanted to, we could ensure that all forms, including this one have the same aesthetic.
+But, if we wanted to, we could ensure that all forms (including this one) have the same aesthetic.
 Either by using a mixin or by comma-delimitting selectors:

     .loginForm,
     .someOtherForm {